hydpy-dev/hydpy/hydpy/docs/rst/HydPy-Rconc.rst

 ===========

-All `HydPy-Rconc` models are submodels that calculate runoff concentration by either the convolution of a unit hydrograph or by the linear storage cascade approach (Nash-Cascade).
+All `HydPy-Rconc` models are submodels that calculate runoff concentration by either the convolution of a unit hydrograph or the linear storage cascade approach (Nash-Cascade).

 Base model: